 That’s a ton of nutrients in one little bowl!

 I’ve decided to give you a general recipe for this yummy healthy kale salad below, but keep in mind that I never measured anything.
 I’m kind of a “toss it in” kind of person when it comes to salads, and this just so happened to be delicious.
+Kale salad with cranberries is my go-to.
 If you like fruit, add more fruit!
 If you like sunflower seeds (yum) add more sunflower seeds!
 You get the idea – make it your own!
 The more variety you add, the greater the variety of nutrients.

 Also see: Easy Turkey Feta Egg Muffin Cups